 - What type of vehicle are you using?
 Like personal insurance policies, the type of vehicle you drive will have an impact on the type of coverage you need.
 Bigger, heavier commercial vehicles often cause more damage if they’re involved in an accident and your coverage should reflect that.
 If you use an SUV, Jeep, Truck, Tractor, trailer or any vehicle specifically designed for construction or maintenance purposes, you should have commercial auto insurance coverage.

 You may need commercial auto insurance for your small business.

 Will my commercial auto insurance policy cover personal use?
 Personal use is usually covered in your commercial policy, but it’s always best to be sure before making a decision on an insurance provider and policy.
 Always check with your broker or agent before assuming you’re covered.

 How much does commercial auto insurance cost?
-Every policy is different and there are a number of different factors that go into determining what your auto insurance premiums will be.
+Every policy is different and there are a number of factors that go into determining what your auto insurance premiums will be.
 There are some things you can do to lower your car insurance premiums, and if you’re a small business owner, supplementary insurance coverage is tax deductible.

 Where can I purchase commercial auto insurance?
-There are number of different commercial auto insurance providers in Canada.
+There are a number of different commercial auto insurance providers in Canada.
 It’s important to do your research to ensure you’re partnering with a trustworthy and reputable insurer.
 If you’re interested in getting more information or a quote for your small business auto insurance needs, you can call our dedicated TruShield representatives today at 1.844.429.9480.
 We’ll do our best to guide you through the process as quickly and painlessly as possible.